-Joni Wiman once again looked to be performing well by making it into the Semi Finals but it would all come tumbling down after the jump on the first lap.
+Joni Wiman once again looked to be performing well by making it into the Semi-Finals but it would all come tumbling down after the jump on the first lap.
 Cutting the corner just that little bit too fine, he was unsighted clipping the tire barrier which would send the Hyundai i20 up and over.
-Wiman was out of the race and that was it, race red flagged!
+Wiman was out of the race and that was it, race red-flagged!

-On the restart it was an all Audi lock out at the front, Oliver Bennett tried to get into the mix, but on Lap 5 the racing got a little bit too hot for him.
+On the restart it was an all Audi lockout at the front, Oliver Bennett tried to get into the mix, but on Lap 5 the racing got a little bit too hot for him.

 On the radio from the spotters tower his team told him he was on fire “Thanks he replied”, “no no you really are on fire, pull over”.
-The Mini Cooper was indeed on fire, his unfortunate end to this, his home event ended in a plume of smoke, luckily the marshals managed to put it out before too much damaged was done.
+The Mini Cooper was indeed on fire, his unfortunate end to this, his home event ended in a plume of smoke, luckily the marshals managed to put it out before too much damage was done.

 Bakkerud brought home the win ahead of his Monster Energy RX Cartel team-mate Liam Doran, Krisztian Szabo joined the pair in the finals.